Services and Programs /

 Principles for Professional Practice

-Jan has worked in Career Development for over 14 years, and has additional experience in both Residence Life and non-profit community service program management.
-At Capital, Jan works with students on internship and job preparation, works closely with our Peer Career Advisor program, and serves as the lead administrator for Capital’s job board.
-She works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in three annual career fairs.
+Jennifer works with students on career planning, internship & job preparation, works closely with our Peer Career Advisor program, and serves as the lead administrator for Capital’s job board.
+She also works with employers who are seeking Capital students and alumni, and coordinates Capital’s participation in the annual career fairs.

 Meet Our 2016-17 Peer Career Advisor Team

-Stephanie is a junior Professional Writing major with minors in Marketing and Public Relations.
+Stephanie is a senior Professional Writing major with minors in Marketing and Public Relations.
 She is the chief copy editor of The Chimes and is in the process of editing her first novel to be published.
-After graduation she hopes to move to Los Angeles and pursue a career in marketing and PR.
+After graduation she hopes to move to Los Angeles and pursue a career in marketing and Public Relations.